Kristina01111000/Drws_site/README.md

 - Tell them to autosave password if they want to
 - Make a page to link to quick minutes, yoga, magazine, holistic advice, so they can be in the menu on the homepage
 - Think about the best way to do this, don’t want to just link to patreon
-- Make a page that links to the youtube playlist for them all, private urls
+- Make a page that links to the youtube playlist for them all, private urls ->>>>>> all videos except 2 removed from youtube
 - One page for all like “other parts of the self renewal system” something like that

 3/27